-Depending on the height of the building, you may need to position yourself quite far back to capture the entire building in the frame.
-It is important that the entire building is in the frame and there is enough space around the building to correct for lens distortion created by the lens being slightly tilted for the shot (especially taller buildings).
+When it comes to photographing apartment buildings, your approach depends on the height of the building.
+You may need to position yourself quite far back to capture the entire building in the frame.
+For most real estate photos, it is important that the entire building is in the frame and there is enough space around the building to correct for lens distortion created by the lens being slightly tilted for the shot (especially taller buildings).

 - If the sun is ‘hidden’ directly behind the building, the front façade of the building will be quite dark, and the sky will be exceptionally bright.
 In these situations, you are required to capture up to seven or even nine bracketed exposures to cover the greater dynamic range between the building façade and the sky behind the building.
 You can avoid this problem with careful scheduling so the sun is facing the front of the building at the time of the shoot; however sometimes it can’t be avoided on busy days.

-The ‘hero’ image used by an agent for an apartment building, is usually the front of the building unless the complex has a well-presented swimming pool or lobby.
+The ‘hero’ image used by an agent in their real estate listing for an apartment building, is usually the front of the building unless the complex has a well-presented swimming pool or lobby.

 The following image shows a breakdown of composition setup for an example apartment building shot.